 The Dome on the Rock is Jerusalem’s most recognized landmark and a UNESCO World Heritage Site.
 As one descends into this Holy City, the site of this shining gold dome makes one “feel” as if one is in Jerusalem, even if it is neither Christian nor Jewish, but a Muslim shrine.
-With magnificent Byzantine architecture, its gold dome is the highlight of the Old City.
+With magnificent Byzantine architecture, its gold dome is the highlight of Jerusalem’s Old City.

 The Temple Mount on which it is sitting is significant to all three monotheistic religions: Christians, Jews and Muslims.
 It is here, on the ancient Mount Moriah, where Abraham offered Isaac as a sacrifice; Abraham being claimed as the father of both Judaism and Islam.
 It was the site of both great Jewish temples.
-The first was the temple of of King Solomon and the second was that of Herod the Great.
+The first was the temple of of King Solomon and the second was that of King Herod the Great.
 It is where it is prophesied that Jesus Christ will one day land upon His return to earth.

 Most Memorable Birthday!

 I selected this site this week to commemorate my most memorable birthday!
 In 2017, my husband and I led of great group of students and friends to Israel.
-I selected this site this week to commemorate my most memorable birthday!
+I selected this site to commemorate my most memorable birthday!

-In 2017, my husband and I led of great students and friends to Israel.
+In 2017, my husband and I led a group of great students and friends to Israel.
 It was memorable because not only did we depart on my birthday (December 5), but also because while in the MSP airport, before we ever even got on the plane, I also broke my knee cap!
 (Another story!)
 Thinking it was just a bad, painful bruise, I toughed out the whole trip with the help of one crutch unearthed at the hotel lost & found.
 To get into the holiday spirit, I decorated it with red ribbons from a hotel gift package and a student named him “Kneebly.”